Maxmad68/PyTouchBar/README.md

 ###### Parameters:
  - alpha (Bool) : True if user can select alpha value, False otherwise
  - type : The type of color picker.
-Color picker types are defined in constants (see below)
+Color picker types are defined in constants (<a href="https://github.com/Maxmad68/PyTouchBar/blob/master/README.md#colorpickertype">see below</a>)
  - image (String) : If type is ColorPickerType.image, you can define the image displayed in the color picker button by specifying this parameter.
 This is the path of an image file.
  - action (function) : The function that will be called when the user change the value of the color picker